Texas Supreme Court rules in employment retaliation case

 According to the Texas Supreme Court, an employer did not retaliate against its employee who filed a workers’ comp claim.

-case, the Texas Supreme Court held that an employer did not violate the state’s anti-retaliation law when it fired an employee who had filed a workers’ compensation claim.
+In a recent case, the Texas Supreme Court held that an employer did not violate the state’s anti-retaliation law when it fired an employee who had filed a workers’ compensation claim.

 In early July 2009, the employee-respondent in the case was injured when a lighting fixture fell on him lacerating his wrist, severing two tendons and his median nerve.
 A workers’ comp claim was initiated on the same day as the injury and surgery was performed later in the month.